DiscontinuedUpdate: Asics GT 1000 7

 The outsole of the 5th edition of the GT 1000 is classic Asics.
 It uses large rubber pods that are separated by deep flex grooves.
 A huge vertical groove called the Guidance Line runs from the heel to the forefoot for enhanced movement from landing to toe off.
 Both the vertical groove and the horizontal versions deliver excellent flexibility, which is much-needed in a well-cushioned shoe with stability features.
 A tough carbon rubber is located in the heel and other critical areas while DuraSponge blown rubber adds a little cushioning and better traction.

-The Asics trademark, SpEVA, brings the usual features of standard EVA, but with more durability without the typical weight.
+Same as in the popular Asics GT 1000 7, this shoe uses the Asics trademark, SpEVA, which brings the usual features of standard EVA, but with more durability without the typical weight.
 It runs the entire length of the shoe, which should go in tandem with the Guidance Line for improved transitions.
 The Duomax Support system is made of two layers of foam that become denser as it reaches the midfoot, beneath the arch.
 It props up the arch and the medial side of the heel to the midfoot for support.
 The award-winning and silicon-based Gel cushioning units are placed in the heel and the forefoot for more shock attenuation.
 Lastly, the proprietary Guidance Trusstic System in the midfoot stabilizes the ride even more and helps with torsional rigidity.